Heart Failure: Activity and Exercise

 - Avoid exercising outdoors in extreme weather or high humidity.
 When the weather is bad, try exercising indoors at a gym or walking at a mall.

-- If you get palpitations, chest pain, trouble breathing, or dizziness or lightheadedness, stop exercising and try to rest.
+- If you get palpitations, chest pain or pressure, trouble breathing, or dizziness or lightheadedness, stop exercising and try to rest.
 Call 911 if your chest pain does not go away.
 Call your doctor if your other symptoms don't go away.

 - Don't take naps or lie down after exercise, because that reduces your ability to exercise.
 Instead, sit down to rest.